mailvelope/mailvelope/doc/client-api/Readme.md

 Basic Usage
 -----------
 The Mailvelope extension injects a script into the page to make its client-api accessible.
-Since the timing is not defined consumers will have to use the following method or something equivalent to reliably obtain a reference to the Mailvelope client-api.
+Since the timing is not defined consumers will have to use the following method or something equivalent to reliably obtain a reference to the Mailvelope client-API.
 ```
 (function() {